-- more open space and family friendly facilities; - greater lifestyle choice, especially for youth; - local jobs; - tools to fight crime and anti-social behaviour; - Smart City opportunities; - lower energy costs and a reduction in carbon emissions: and - an increase in our urban forest.
+- local jobs;

+- tools to fight crime and anti-social behaviour;

+- Smart City opportunities;

+- lower energy costs and a reduction in carbon

+- an increase in our urban forest.

 Delivery of these projects, in conjunction with the Federal and Northern Territory Government, will attract people to live, shop and work in our community.